hanzkeren/ucar-upgrade/README.md

 Deploy to Vercel
 - Push to a repo and import in Vercel.
 - No extra config required.
 Middleware runs at Edge.
+ - Optional: set `NEXT_PUBLIC_OFFER_URL` in Vercel Project → Settings → Environment Variables.
+   - If set, humans are redirected server-side (302) to this URL.
+   - If not set, humans receive `/offer.html` from `public/`.

 Deploy to Cloudflare Pages (pages.dev)
 1) Install tools locally when targeting Pages: